Leading Terms of Relations on a Level 5 Module over the Twisted Affine Lie Algebra $A_2^{(2)}$: List of leading terms of relations

-Using Theorems \ref{Rrelation}, \ref{Srelation} and Propositions \ref{Sright}--\ref{Sleftright}, we have been able to reduce the spanning set of $L(5\Lambda_0)$ to the set of vectors $\alpha(-\lambda)X(-\mu)v_\Lambda$ such that $\mu$ satisfies the conditions 1, 2, 3--10 with $k \ge 3$ and 11--34 with $k=0$, and the sub-partition appearing at the end of $\mu$.
+Using Theorems \ref{Rrelation} and \ref{Srelation} and Propositions \ref{Sright}--\ref{Sleftright}, we have been able to reduce the spanning set of $L(5\Lambda_0)$ to the set of vectors $\alpha(-\lambda)X(-\mu)v_\Lambda$ such that $\mu$ satisfies the conditions (1), (2), (3)--(10) with $k \ge 3$ and (11)--(34) with $k=0$, and the sub-partition appearing at the end of $\mu$.

-In addition, we conjecture that the spanning set can be reduced by removing the vectors $\alpha(-\lambda)X(-\mu)v_\Lambda$, where the partition $\mu$ has a sub-partition, not necessarily at the end of $\mu$, of the form in Conditions 3--34 with any $k \ge 0$.
+In addition, we conjecture that the spanning set can be reduced by removing the vectors $\alpha(-\lambda)X(-\mu)v_\Lambda$, where the partition $\mu$ has a sub-partition, not necessarily at the end of $\mu$, of the form in conditions (3)--(34) with any $k \ge 0$.

-Condition 1 follows from $f_1.v_\Lambda = 0$.
-Conditions 2--10 follow by taking linear combinations of $R(-n)v_\Lambda=0, S(-n)v_\Lambda=0$ for appropriate $n$.
-Conditions 11--22 are analogously obtained from the leading terms of relations obtained as linear combinations of the ``length 4" relations $R(-p)X(-n+p)v_\Lambda$, $S(-p)X(-n+p)v_\Lambda$, $X(-n+p)S(-p)v_\Lambda$.
-These are obtained by the Maple program ``congruences4.mw".
-Conditions 23--30 are similarly obtained in ``congruences5.mw".
-Finally, conditions 31--34 are obtained in ``congruences6.mw".
-The Maple programs are available for download at https://github.com/NiklasRomanovic/Level-5.
+Condition (1) follows from $f_1. v_\Lambda = 0$.
+Conditions (2)--(10) follow by taking linear combinations of $R(-n)v_\Lambda=0$, $S(-n)v_\Lambda=0$ for appropriate $n$.
+Conditions (11)--(22) are analogously obtained from the leading terms of relations obtained as linear combinations of the ``length 4'' relations $R(-p)X(-n+p)v_\Lambda$, $S(-p)X(-n+p)v_\Lambda$, $X(-n+p)S(-p)v_\Lambda$.
+These are obtained by the \textsc{Maple} program ``congruences4.mw''.
+Conditions (23)--(30) are similarly obtained in ``congruences5.mw''.
+Finally, conditions (31)--(34) are obtained in ``congruences6.mw''.
+The \textsc{Maple} programs are available for download at \href{https://arxiv.org/abs/2511.12284}{arXiv:2511.12284}.